square-a/sissi-core/README.md

 You're just two CLI commands away from starting your sissi project – this is so exciting!

 ### Installation
-First you need to globally install sissi:
+First you need to globally install sissi-cli:

 `npm install -g sissi-cli`